mcclory/Security-Infrastructure/README.md

 ## Click CLI

-Click offers a simple CLI integration toolset that has a rich set of parsers and help functions to make the user's experience as simple as possible.
+Click offers a simple CLI integration tool set that has a rich set of parsers and help functions to make the user's experience as simple as possible.
 Note that the screen shots below were run on a development machine.
-When installed, rather than typing `python -m ucsd_cloud_cli` from the same directory of the project, the `ucsd_cloud_cli` command will be available whenever the proper virtualenv is enabled (in our case above, named `ucsd`)
+When installed, rather than typing `python -m ucsd_cloud_cli` from the same directory of the project, the `ucsd_cloud_cli` command will be available whenever the proper `virtualenv` is enabled (in our case above, named `ucsd`)

 ### Top Level Help